Think Europe is an expensive continent to travel?

 How to travel cheaply in Europe

-With the rise of sharing economy, plenty of hostels and Airbnb apartments to rent, and many new budget airlines that offer cheap flight tickets, spending a couple of weeks in Europe on a budget has never been easier.
+With the rise of sharing economy, plenty of hostels and Airbnb apartments to rent, and many new budget airlines that offer cheap flight tickets, traveling Europe on a budget has never been easier.

 Scoring cheap flight tickets